The Beck Anxiety Inventory: What It Is And How It Works

 Did you take the Beck Anxiety Inventory?

-The history of the BAI
+The history of the Beck Anxiety Inventory (BAI)

 The Beck Anxiety Inventory was developed in 1988 by Dr. Aaron Beck and some of his colleagues and was consequently published in the Journal of Consulting and Clinical Psychology.
 Dr. Beck was a respected psychiatrist who was also involved in a variety of research studies related to abnormal psychology as well as common mental health disorders like depression, anxiety, and others.